Imam al-Baher Mosque

-Construction
+History

 The mosque contained the tomb of Imam al-Baher, a descendant of Imam Husayn, which was situated next to the prayer hall.
 The door to the shrine was made with blue marbles, and the ledges made of marble had the Throne Verse of the Qur'an inscribed on it.
 The tomb itself contained a wooden sarcophagus draped in cloth, believed to be the grave of the Sayyid himself.